Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 The main things to see when visiting the Vatican are Saint Peter’s Basilica and the Vatican Museums.

-However, visiting both in a single day is very do-able.
+You can see one and not the other, although visiting both in a single day is very do-able.

-Tip! - Do you really want to visit the Vatican and Colosseum in one day?
+Do you really want to visit the Vatican and Colosseum in one day?
 Here's how!

 The Vatican is a basilica but not a cathedral, as it does not have its own bishop.